 The Training for Peace Programme (TfP Programme) is an international programme that contributes towards capacity building within the broader ambit of peace operations in Africa.
 Since 1995, the programme has worked, through civil society institutions, to strengthen civilian and police capacity for United Nations (UN) and African Union (AU) peace operations.
-With its focus on training, rostering, policy support and applied research, the TfP Programme has contributed actively to placing the multi-dimensional aspects of peacekeeping on the agenda, including issues related to the protection of civilians and women, peace and security.
+With its focus on training, rostering, policy support and applied research, the TfP Programme has contributed actively to placing the multi-dimensional aspects of peacekeeping on the agenda, including issues related to the protection of civilians, youth, peace and security and women, peace and security.

-In its new phase the TfP Programme will strengthen its partnership and collaboration with the African Union, by providing applied research, policy support and capacity-building.
-The programme’s overarching goal, will be to support the capacity of the AUC and its partners to prevent, manage and resolve conflicts and promote stability in Africa.
-Within the programme, NUPI plays a key role in providing research and promoting policy development, in collaboration with its African partners ISS and ACCORD.
+In its new phase (2020-2025) the TfP will strengthen its partnership and collaboration with the African Union, by providing applied research, policy support and capacity-building.
+The programme will support the AUC and its partners to prevent, manage and resolve conflicts and promote stability in Africa.

 The TfP consists of an international network of partners including the African Centre for the Constructive Resolution of Disputes (ACCORD), the Institute for Security Studies (ISS) and the Norwegian Institute of International Affairs (NUPI).